sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ```

 ## CORE DNS in Kubernetes
+Every time a pod or service is created it adds a record for it in its database

 ```yaml
 DNS server maps IP address to services but not the same approach to PODs